 Best Overall: Roca Patrón Silver

 “Patron is a brand that I believe is misunderstood,” says Darnell Holguin, beverage director of New York's Las’ Lap. “[It] helped bring attention to the category as a whole by offering a premium spirit during a time when the U.S. was still trying to understand tequila.”
-The Roca lineup is pricey, but noteworthy in that a tahona stone is used to press the agave after cooking—a traditional method that many believe extracts more flavor.
+The Roca lineup is pricey, but noteworthy in that a giant stone wheel called a tahona is used to press the agave after cooking—a traditional method that many believe extracts more flavor.
 Holguin describes the flavor as “balanced with an herbaceous quality and a spicy, warm finish.”

 Best Budget: Espolòn Blanco